jelena-maletic/emobility-rental-system/README.md

     - Simulate vehicle movements on the city map
     - Generate receipts after each rental
     - Produce structured and organized reports

+## Acknowledgements / Inspired by

+This project was implemented for educational purposes as part of a Programming Languages 2 course (Java).